rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 It is important that you understand what your app depends on.
 The requirements list must be complete, missing one item is the most common cause of a run time crash on Android.
 The next most common cause is adding a package that is not pure Python or does not have a recipe.

+Do not add Python system modules, only packages you might install with pip3 on the desktop.
+Or for some recipes, other recipies whose name begins with 'lib'.

 If you have a problem run the [debugger](#debugging).

 Some examples: